fotonauts/activr/README.md

 With Activr you can create:

-- a Global Activity Feed: display all activities in your website in a single feed
+- a Global Activity Feed to display all activities in your website in a single feed
-- a User Activity Feed: display all actions performed by a specific user
+- a User Activity Feed to display all actions performed by a specific user
-- a User News Feeds: each user can get news from friends they follow, from albums they own or follow, etc.
+- a User News Feeds so thar each user can get news from friends they follow, from albums they own or follow, etc.
-- an Album Activity Feed: display what happens in a specific album
+- an Album Activity Feed to display what happens in a specific album
 - ...

 Activities are stored in a [MongoDB](http://www.mongodb.org/) database.